 BAL–FZ: the top most exposure and has a direct exposure risk to flames from the fire front with ember attack and a heat flux greater than 40 kW/m2.

-Each state and territory across Australia have slight differences in how BALs are assessed, but there are generally two ways of doing it: using Local Government predicted BALs or fire authority data, or using an accredited assessor to do an individual site inspection.
+Each state and territory across Australia has slight differences in how BALs are assessed, but there are generally two ways of doing it: using Local Government predicted BALs or fire authority data, or using an accredited assessor to do an individual site inspection.

 You know your BAL.
 What’s next?

 Visit the Hume Doors website.
-Designed with safety in mind while not compromising on style, we offer an extensive range of doors designed and manufactured to meet the regulatory requirements for building in designated bush fire zones.
+Designed with safety in mind, while not compromising on style, we offer an extensive range of doors designed and manufactured to meet the regulatory requirements for building in designated bushfire zones.